ChinmayIngle26/College-hub/README.md

 yarn dev
 ```

 The application should now be running, typically at `http://localhost:9002` (as per your `package.json` dev script).
 You should be able to sign up, sign in, and access protected pages.
+Admins should have access to the admin panel and its functionalities.

 ## Firebase Services Used